Saajan/react-nested-list-select/README.md

 ReactDOM.renderComponent(list, document.getElementById("container"));
 ```

-Supports array of objects but the object should include keys 'id' and 'name';
+Supports array of objects but the object should include keys 'id' and 'name' or 'value';

 i.e